Steven M. Reppert: Monarch butterfly migration

 Since 2002, Reppert and coworkers have pioneered the study of the biological basis of monarch butterfly migration.
 Each fall, millions of monarchs from the eastern United States and southeastern Canada migrate as much as 4,000 km to overwinter in roosts in Central Mexico.
 Monarch migration is not a learned activity, given that migrants flying south are at least two generations removed from the previous year's migrants.
 Thus, migrating monarchs must have some genetically based navigational mechanism.

 Reppert and colleagues have focused on a novel circadian clock mechanism and its role in time-compensated sun compass orientation, a major navigational strategy that butterflies use during their fall migration.
 Using clock-shift experiments, they showed that the circadian clock must interact with the sun compass to enable migrants to maintain a southerly flight direction as the sun moves daily across the sky.
 Reppert collaborated with Eli Shlizerman at the University of Washington and Daniel Forger at the University of Michigan to propose a working mathematical model of the time-compensated sun compass.

 Clockwork mechanism

 The monarch clockwork model, which has both Drosophila-like and mammal-like aspects, is unique because it employs two distinct CRY proteins.
-As presented in a 2010 review paper, the clock mechanism, on a gene/protein level, operates as follows:
+As presented in a review article, the clock mechanism, on a gene/protein level, operates as follows: